 (Creston, BC – June 19, 2020) — Fields Forward Society is supporting COVID-19 health and safety training for agriculture workers in collaboration with Ron Macc of AgSafe BC.
 The training is available for farmers and coordinators that provide accommodation to Canadian agriculture workers so they can learn how to set up a safe work camp.

-The first training session successfully ran on Friday, June 19 and future training sessions will be announced soon.
-Sessions can accommodate up to 20 participants due to COVID-19 protocols so registration is required.
-Participants can pre-book their spot immediately by emailing Fields Forward Coordinator Elizabeth Quinn at email@example.com.
+The first training session successfully ran on Friday, June 19 with 25 farmers in attendance.
+Participants can pre-book their spot immediately by emailing Fields Forward Coordinator Elizabeth Quinn at firstname.lastname@example.org.

 The Creston community has voiced concerns regarding incoming pickers from other provinces who may contribute to spreading the virus.
 At the same time, local farmers are on edge, anxious that they won’t be able to meet production requirements this season without them.
 This latest order from the provincial government addressing industrial camps aims to strike a balance between both sides.
 Pickers staying in public and private campgrounds will be offered training as well.